 - Interpolate both clockwise and counter-clockwise.
 The Conversational CNC Hole Wizard in G-Wizard Editor has an option for this and it will clean up a world of hurt.

 If you need the very best precision and surface finish, you may still wind up using a boring head on a CNC, but for most jobs it won’t be needed.
+Just in case, here’s our article on Boring Heads for CNC.

 There’s a lot more examples where these came from.